sofiaqiriazi/Data-Engineer-Assessment/README.md

 Create an ETL pipeline which extracts data from a created database into a csv file.
 The data is expected to be transformed by excluding "inactive" cases and adding an extraction date to the file.

-First task: Create a database to store the data using a Dimensional Modelled Design.
-(MSSQL / MySQL / Postgres).
+First task: Create a database to store the data using a Dimensional Modelled Design. <br />
             The expected output is a SQL script.

 Second task: Create a Python or R program that will run the above script and extract and load the data from the database into a csv file.

 Third task: Transform the data by excluding "erroneous" cases.
+Run checks to see if the data is complete and clean.

 Fourth task: Write a sql script which will state how many cases there are per country of origin (COOName) and Process Status.